Photo: Tomek Dersu Aaron

 Article 3.9

-In the event of calamities, such as the sudden disappearance of an art object, a terrorist attack, or other acts of violence, the Stedelijk Museum Amsterdam is entitled to close its doors and then lead the visitors present outside one by one.
-Visitors may then be requested to cooperate in the inspection of bags and other objects by or on behalf of the Stedelijk Museum Amsterdam.
-The Stedelijk Museum Amsterdam may ask a visitor who refuses to cooperate with a visit to the museum to produce proof of identity before he or she leaves the museum complex.
+In the event of calamities, such as the sudden disappearance of an art object, a terrorist attack or other acts of violence, or in other cases where general security reasonably requires it, the Stedelijk Museum Amsterdam is entitled to close the doors and lead the visitors present outside.
+The visitor may then be requested to cooperate with a search of bags and other items by or on behalf of the museum and cooperate with a security search.
+The museum may request the visitor who refuses to cooperate in this matter to produce proof of identity before that person leaves the museum complex.

 COMPLAINTS AND CLAIMS